 TUI shares have lost 14 percent of their value since the day before the merger talks were announced, under-performing TUI Travel's stock which is trading 9 percent lower.

-Long said that TUI Travel's strong performance was being driven by its "unique" vacation concept.
+Long said that TUI Travel's strong performance was being driven by its "unique" holiday concept.

 The higher margin holidays accounted for 71 percent of summer bookings this year and allow TUI Travel to differentiate itself from competitors who sell more commodity-like holidays, Long explained, adding that this was a particular advantage given that the market this year was more competitive than last.